jdhitsolutions/PSGalleryReport/README.md

 ### [Top Community Downloads](psgallery-downloads-community.md)

-This report is sorted by __total__ download count and limited to the first 250 modules where the author is __not__ Microsoft.
-Hopefully, this reflects modules created by the PowerShell community.
+This report is sorted by __total__ download count and limited to the first 250 modules where the author is __not__ Microsoft, Oracle, VMware, Amazon, HP, or Dell.
+Contributions from the DSC Community are also excluded.
+Hopefully, this report highlights modules created by individual members of the PowerShell community.

 ### [Tag List](taglist.txt)